Ordered Patch Theory

 4.1 Relationship to Regional Identity Theories

-Corollary T-13b is structurally analogous to — but formally distinct from — identity theories in philosophy of mind that locate consciousness and agency in the same neural substrate.
-The distinction: identity theories make an empirical claim about brain regions; T-13b makes a structural claim about any finite self-referential system above K_{\text{threshold}}.
+Corollary T-13b is structurally analogous to — but formally distinct from — identity theories in philosophy of mind that locate consciousness and the sense of agency in the same neural substrate.
+The distinction: identity theories make an empirical claim about brain regions; T-13b makes a structural claim about any finite self-referential system above K_{\text{threshold}} — and a claim about a shared source, not about a region in which choosing is performed.
 The result is substrate-independent and holds for any codec satisfying P-4, including hypothetical artificial systems.

 4.2 Corollary T-13c: The Self as Residual

 Corollary T-13c (The Self as Residual).
 The experienced self — the continuous narrative of identity, preference, and personal history — is \hat{K}_\theta’s running model of K_\theta.
-The actual locus of experience, selection, and identity is \Delta_{\text{self}}: the informational residual between the codec and its self-model.
+What the narrative systematically misses — and what individuates the subject as a closed-loop self-modeler rather than a generic compressor — is \Delta_{\text{self}}: the self-channel capacity gap between the codec and its self-model.
+The residual is not a second, hidden self in which experience and selection execute; it is the structural shortfall that marks the narrative as a model.

 Proof.
-By Corollary T-13b, consciousness and will share the same structural address: \Delta_{\text{self}}.
+By Corollary T-13b, the phenomenal residual and the selection residual are the same self-channel capacity gap: \Delta_{\text{self}}.
 But the ordinary sense of self — the felt sense of being a continuous subject with a perspective, a history, and an authorship over choices — is generated by \hat{K}_\theta’s active modelling of K_\theta.
 It is the self-model’s running representation of the codec — a compressed narrative.

 This narrative self has well-defined information content K(\hat{K}_\theta): finite, measurable in principle, and systematically incomplete in the direction of its own generator (by P-4).
 The self-model contains the codec’s model of its own body boundary, its compressed causal history R_t, its preferences, habits, and meta-cognitive layer.
-But it is missing exactly the part that is doing the selection, generating the predictions, and running the self-model itself.
+But it is missing exactly the components that generate the predictions and run the self-model itself — including, where T-13a’s antecedent holds, components on which the realized selection depends.

-The actual self — the process that experiences, selects, and constitutes the irreducible subject — executes in \Delta_{\text{self}}: the part of K_\theta that \hat{K}_\theta cannot reach.
+What survives of the “actual self” is structural, not executive: the codec exceeds its narrative in exactly the region \hat{K}_\theta cannot reach, and that excess is what individuates the subject — one realized thread through the Forward Fan.
+No process of experiencing or selecting executes in \Delta_{\text{self}}; the gap is a capacity shortfall, not a workspace.
 This is not a gap in self-knowledge that better introspection could overcome.
-It is the formal structure of the situation: the self-model cannot contain its own generator. \blacksquare
+It is the formal structure of the situation: a budgeted self-model cannot contain its own generator. \blacksquare

 The temporal lag.
 A further consequence of P-4 is that \hat{K}_\theta necessarily models K_\theta(t - \delta) — the codec as it was — rather than K_\theta(t) — the codec as it is at the moment of modelling.
-Any self-model that fully tracked the current state of the codec would need to include the processing required to generate the tracking itself, leading to the same infinite regress that P-4 forbids.
+Any self-model that fully tracked the current state of the codec would need to include the processing required to generate the tracking itself — a regress whose cost grows without bound, demanding exactly the capacity a finite budget does not have (the same self-channel gap Conjecture P-4 names).
 The self is always slightly behind itself: modelling the codec that it was, not quite the codec that it is.

 The contemplative observation.
-The statement “you cannot find the blind spot by looking” is not a metaphor but an operational consequence of P-4.
+The statement “you cannot find the blind spot by looking” is not a metaphor but an operational consequence of the self-channel gap (Conjecture P-4).
 The instrument of looking is \hat{K}_\theta.
 The blind spot is \Delta_{\text{self}} — the region that \hat{K}_\theta cannot reach.
 Directing the self-model toward its own blind spot produces not an observation but the absence of the expected observation — which is precisely what contemplative traditions across cultures report as the discovery that awareness has no findable centre.

 §5.
 The Creativity Consequence